Deankinyua/Deankinyua/README.md

 Hi there 👋 I am Dean Kinyua, a full stack developer with expertise in Elixir and Typescript.
-I am deep into Elixir, LiveView, Ash framework and Phoenix but I also help with cloud deployments and maintenance.
+Deep into Elixir, LiveView, Ash framework and Phoenix but I also help with cloud deployments and maintenance.
+I am able to embed AI capabilities into web apps as well.
 Based in Nairobi, Kenya.

 <!--
 **Deankinyua/Deankinyua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.